splurge/splurge/README.md

 ## Download SPLURGE

-Download SPLURGE from the [https://github.com/splurge/splurge.git](https://github.com/splurge/splurge.git):
+Download SPLURGE from the [git repository](https://github.com/splurge/splurge.git):

     $ git clone https://github.com/splurge/splurge.git
     $ cd splurge

 ## Loading in data

 This assumes that you're a developer and have downloaded all of the data files from Scholars Portal into the `app/splurge/data/` directory.
+Subdirectories of `data` use the following directory and file structure:

+* *institution-name*/*YYYY-mm-dd*/items.txt
+* *institution-name*/*YYYY-mm-dd*/transactions.txt

 Run this:

-    $ cd app/splurge
 	$ ./tool.py --update_database

 This will take a while.